Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, Australia, 2012.

 The pad may be seen over just one joint or many.
 The hands are most commonly affected but other joints, such as the feet and knees, may be involved.

 Knuckle pads are well-defined, smooth, firm thickenings that can be flat or more obvious and dome-shaped.
 They generally do not cause any symptoms but can be tender or painful.

 Usually, knuckle pads are diagnosed clinically.
 However, there are several other conditions that may cause confusion including granuloma annulare, pachydermodactyly, rheumatoid nodules, and synovitis resulting in swollen joints.

 Ultrasound can be useful for distinguishing knuckle pads from synovitis.

 Should a skin biopsy be performed, histology shows hyperkeratosis and acanthosis of the epidermis and thickening of the dermis and individual collagen fibres.
 When associated with a keratin 9 gene mutation, as in epidermolytic palmoplantar keratoderma, suprabasal epidermolysis is also seen.

-In general treatment is not required for a knuckle pad.
-Avoidance of a repetitive behaviour if possible may improve the situation.
+In general, treatment is not required for a knuckle pad.
+Avoidance of repetitive behaviour if possible may improve the situation.
 Moisturisers may be useful if the knuckle pads are hyperkeratotic.
 Surgery has been used, but may be complicated by the development of keloid scars.